 Two letters from Thomas Hodgkin to members of the Statham family were purchased in September 2007 (acc.1538) and added to the collection as PP/HO/D/A2361E.

 Two letters to Thomas Hodgkin DCL were found in April 2008 in a volume of J.B.
-Bury's History of the Later Roman Empire purchased for the Wellcome Library's Asian Collections and were added to the papers as PP/HO/G/A180A-B (acc.1588).
+Bury's History of the Later Roman Empire purchased for the library at Wellcome Collection's Asian Collections and were added to the papers as PP/HO/G/A180A-B (acc.1588).

 MSS.5680-5686 comprise correspondence and papers of Thomas Hodgkin and of the Scaife family, 1730-1979 and n.d.
-Acquired with this material were an oil painting of Hodgkin, now in the Library's Iconographic collections; and a copy of his Lectures on the means of promoting and preserving health (London, 1835), with the bookplate of C.H.O.
+Acquired with this material were an oil painting of Hodgkin, and a copy of his Lectures on the means of promoting and preserving health (London, 1835), with the bookplate of C.H.O.
 Scaife, now in the Early Printed Books collection.

 MSS.2845-2850 comprise material relating to John Eliot Hodgkin (1857-1930): glossaries and notes chiefly related to Hodgkin's collecting of cookery books, c.1900-1925.
 Hodgkin's copy of Considerations Philosophiques de la Gradation Naturelle, by J.B.
 Robinet (Paris, 1768) is held by the Early Printed Books department, and contains an autograph letter to Hodgkin from Thomas Henry Huxley (dated 7 December 1873).